tlagu004/card-classifier/README.md

 ## Performance
 The model employs a pre-trained EfficientNet backbone, achieving rapid convergence.MetricResultEpochs5OptimizerAdam ($lr=0.001$)Final Val Loss0.139LicenseThis project is licensed under the MIT License - see the LICENSE file for details.

+## Acknowledgements
+Special thanks to Rob Mulla for the inspiration and educational content that guided the development of this project.

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.